openresty/lua-nginx-module/README.markdown

 Longer Term
 -----------
 * add the `lua_require` directive to load module into main thread's globals.
-* add the "cosocket" mechamism that will emulate a common set of Lua socket API that will give you totally transparently non-blocking capability out of the box by means of a completely new upstream layer atop the nginx event model and no nginx subrequest overheads.
+* add the "cosocket" mechamism to emulate a common Lua socket API set that will provide transparent nonblocking capability out of the box and that avoids Nginx subrequest overheads.
 * add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
-* make set_by_lua using the same mechanism as content_by_lua.
+* make set_by_lua use the same mechanism as content_by_lua.
-* add coroutine API back to the Lua land.
+* add coroutine API back to Lua.
+* add `stat` mode similar to `mod_lua`.

 Changes
 =======